Urban Blooms-7852.jpg

 Outcome

-This project culminated in a one-of-a-kind installation that accentuates the landscape by introducing a new perspective of nature in their own backyard.
-The living wall stands elegantly as a backdrop to the picturesque lap pool and patio area.
-The planting features a mixture of evergreens, perennials, and flowering annuals.
-The family enjoyed many BBQs and relaxing evenings in front of this installations.
+This project culminated in a one-of-a-kind installation that accentuates the existing landscaping by introducing a new perspective of nature, featuring a combination of evergreens, perennials, and flowering annuals.
+Our living wall stands elegantly as a backdrop to the family’s picturesque lap pool and patio area.

 Previous Next